rackerlabs/rackspace-how-to/content/managed-operations/oracle-e-business-suite-tips.md

 - When the Attachment feature is enabled in a form block, the icon becomes a solid paper clip.

   The icon switches to a paper clip holding a paper when the Attachment feature is enabled in a form block, and the current record has at least one attachment.

 **Note**: The **Indicate Attachments** profile option allows you to turn off indication of attachments when querying records for performance reasons.

 ### Payables tips

-This section includes some tips about working with payables in EBS.
+This section includes tips about working with payables in EBS.

 #### Payment on receipt